SethY8s/subspace-project/README.md

+## Summary

 A simple but complete Dapp.
 Although not riveting, it has all the fundamentals of a modern web3 application.
 The project prioritized type safety, code cleanliness, modularity, and correctness.
 I chose Next 14 for its ability to be a compelling frontend library, while also allowing backend functionality, such as REST routes and server components/actions.
-Solidity and Hardhat were used to create and deploy our smart contract.
+Solidity and Hardhat were used to create and deploy our smart contract to the Subspace network.
 Additionally, I used Typechain to create all the necessary typings and ABIs when compiling the smart contract.
 Ethers.js was used on the client side to interact with the smart contract and connect to the user's metamask.

 ## Getting Started